mdref/mdref/http.md

     # pecl install pecl_http

+## Dependencies:

+This extension unconditionally depends on the pre-loaded presence of the following PHP extensions:

+* raphf
+* propro
+* spl

+If configured ```--with-http-shared-deps``` (default) it requires on the pre-loaded presence of the following extensions, as long as they where available at build time:

+* hash
+* iconv
+* json

+## Conflicts:

+pecl/http-v2 conflicts with thw following extensions:

+* http-v1
+* event

 ## INI Directives:

 * http.etag.mode = "crc32b"
   Default hash method for dynamic response payloads to generate an ETag.

+## Stream Filters:

+The http extension registers the ```http.*``` namespace for its stream filters.
+Provided stream filters are:

+* http.chunked_decode
+  Decode a stream encoded with chunked transfer encoding.
+* http.chunked_encode
+  Encode a stream with chunked transfer encoding.
+* http.inflate
+  Decode a stream encoded with deflate/zlib/gzip encoding.
+* http.deflate
+  Encode a stream with deflate/zlib/gzip encoding.